hendrikschilling/FASP/README.md

 # Tools & Contributions

-- volume surface prediciton: See [Suface Volume Predicion at the top of this doc](#surface-volume-prediction)
+- volume surface prediciton: compre [Surface Volume Predicion links](#surface-volume-prediction)
 - vc_grow_seg_from_seed: Generate patches in a volume prediction, previously released and documented: [thread](https://discord.com/channels/1079907749569237093/1162822163171119194/threads/1312490723001499808)
 - vc_grow_seg_from_segments: trace larger surfaces by searching for consensus points on collections of surface patches, this can trace very large continuous surfaces and represents the core part of this submission
 - vc_tifxyz_winding: estimate consistent relative winding numbers for a trace